 Temporary total disability benefits equate to two-third of the employee’s average weekly wage, as calculated by the gross income of the employee for the fifty-two weeks prior to the work injury.
 There are a number of exceptions to this calculation, although it is important to remember that these benefits are not taxed.

 Temporary total disability benefits owed to an injured employee require complex calculations which an experienced workers’ compensation attorney can help compute.
-Please contact Shay & Associates with questions about your rights to temporary total disability benefits owed for your work related injury.
+Please contact a personal injury lawyer at Shay & Associates with questions about your rights to temporary total disability benefits owed for your work related injury.

 This weblog does not constitute legal advice, and no attorney-client relationship is intended to be established due to reading this weblog.
 If you suffer from the above described injury, you should contact an attorney as soon as possible to ensure that your right to recovery is protected.